Josiah-Olu/Supervised_Unsupervised_NLP/README.md

-This report contains the analysis and implementation of three machine learning tasks:
+This repository contains the analysis and implementation of three machine learning tasks:

 1. Task 1: Predicting Obesity Levels

-   - Used Decision Tree, KNN, and Azure ML models.
+   - Used Decision Tree and KNN models.

    - Explored and preprocessed data for accurate predictions.